 It’s in the midsole that Nike showcases some of its most advanced running shoe technology.

 In Nike’s best running shoes you’ll find the Zoom Air cushioning, as first released back in 1995.
-It offers snappy responsiveness with fibres that compress as you step down, absorbing impact, before springing back to propel you off the ground.
+It offers snappy responsiveness with fibers that compress as you step down, absorbing impact, before springing back to propel you off the ground.

 In some Nike running sneakers, you’ll also find React foam, which offers a soft and springy feeling without compromising on stability, allowing for balance, traction, and energy return.